patriciamcphee/aboutme/_docs/quick-start-mobile-sdk-android.md

 Before you can show a conversation, you must initialize the Messaging SDK.

-{% include alert.html type="info" title="Note" content="If you want to use the Monitoring API, you must initialize the Messaging SDK with Monitoring Params." %}
+{% include alert.html type=" info" title=" Note" content=" If you want to use the Monitoring API, you must initialize the Messaging SDK with Monitoring Params." %}

-1. **Set your app ID and view controller.** Provide your APP_ID as a string your application's class.
+1. **Set your app ID and view controller.** Provide your APP_ID as a string in your application's class.

    ```java
     private static final String APP_ID = "com.mybrand.app";